-- To assure equal opportunity and nondiscrimination on grounds of race, color, sex, religion, national origin, disability or familial status, ethnic origin, age, to actual or perceived sexual orientation, gender identity, or marital status, CMHA will make its unit offers to the first eligible applicant in sequence on the site-based waiting list.
-The second unit offer will be made in accordance with A.2 of this section.
-Applicants may be removed from the waiting list for refusing a unit offer without good cause. - 2.
-CMHA will first match the characteristics of the unit available with the highest ranking applicant for a unit of that size, type and special features (if any), taking into account any limitations on admission, i.e. designated housing (if applicable).
+1. To assure equal opportunity and nondiscrimination on grounds of race, color, sex, religion, national origin, disability or familial status, ethnic origin, age, to actual or perceived sexual orientation, gender identity, or marital status, CMHA will make its unit offers to the first eligible applicant in sequence within the selected pull.
+Applicants may be removed from the waiting list for refusing a unit offer without good cause and failure to update the changes in family composition and income.

+&lt;sup>15 See admissions criteria

+- 2. CMHA will first match the characteristics of the unit available with the highest ranking applicant for a unit of that size, type and special features (if any), taking into account any limitations on admission, i.e. designated housing (if applicable).
 Preferences, if any, are then applied to determine the order of applicant selection from the waiting list.
-If two applicants need the same type and size of unit and have the same preference status, the applicant with the earlier date and time of application will receive the first offer.
+If two applicants need the same type and size of unit and have the same preference status, the applicant with the earlier date and time of application will receive the first offer. - 3.
+For an available unit with accessible features, CMHA will give first preference to families that include a person with disabilities who can benefit from the unit features. - 4.

-15 See admissions criteria

-- 3. For an available unit with accessible features, CMHA will give first preference to families that include a person with disabilities who can benefit from the unit features. - 4.
 When a unit with accessible features is ready and no applicant in the targeted preference group requires the features of the unit, CMHA will make an offer to an applicant who does not qualify for the accessible feature.
 These applicants will be required to fill out a waiver form which spells out the rules and regulations of when they may have to transfer to a non-accessible unit.
 Certain types of transfers will also be processed with new admissions.
 See Section F. for the ratio of transfers to new admissions. - 5.
 CMHA will communicate with the applicant that a unit is available by either ordinary mail, telephone, or email.
 Based on the applicant's preference for communication. - 6.
 The applicant must accept the vacancy offered by the close of business the next business day and the offer may be communicated initially by phone or email.
 If the applicant cannot be reached by phone or email contact information listed on application within this timeframe, then CMHA will offer the unit to next applicant on wait list.
 For applicants that could not be reached via telephone or email, they will receive a letter indicating that we were unable to reach them by phone.
 This letter will inform them to update telephone information and that they will be placed back on the wait list from which they were called, if they are still interested. - 7.
 It is the responsibility of the applicant to keep CMHA aware of any changes to their income or family composition.
 If the applicant is offered a unit and there have been changes to their information, the applicant will have 2 working days to submit their information to the Property Management Office for verification or CMHA will offer the unit to the next applicant.
 Failure to update the information within the required period will result in the applicant's removal from the waiting list. - 8.
 If more than one unit of the appropriate size and type is available, the first unit to be offered will be the unit that is ready or will be ready for occupancy the soonest.